 26. JORVIK Viking Centre

 JORVIK Viking Centre is one of the most popular attractions in the UK, let alone Yorkshire, and it’s perfect for days out with the kids.
-They’ve reconstructed Viking streets, giving you a chance to see what York would have been like 1,000 years ago.
-On top of that, you’ll find interactive displays that tell you all about what they found on the 5-year long dig at Coppergate – fun and educational.
+They’ve reconstructed authentic Viking streets, giving you a chance to see what York would looked like over 1,000 years ago.
+On top of that, you’ll find interactive displays that tell you about everything they found on their 5-year long dig on Coppergate – it’s both fun and educational.

 Jorvik Viking Centre, Coppergate, York, North Yorkshire, YO1 9WT.